 More info: Kesen Rock Fes

-This music and amusement festival in the heart of Hokkaido is in its 9th year, featuring rock bands Alexandros, Orange Range, 10-Feet, and Man with a Mission.
-Old schoolers Chemistry will also make an appearance, much to the delight of the 30-plus crowd.
+This music and amusement festival in the heart of Hokkaido is in its 10th year, featuring some of Japan’s best rock bands.
 Non-musical attractions include the Alternative Garden, a collaboration project with sports, art, and performance elements that are fun for the whole family.

 Where: Iwamizawa Park, Hokkaido